GOMC-WSU/MoSDeF-dihedral-fit/paper/paper.md

 ---
-title: 'MoSDeF-dihedral-fit: A simple software package to fit dihedrals via the MoSDeF software'
+title: 'MoSDeF-dihedral-fit: A lightweight software to fit dihedrals via the MoSDeF software'

 tags:
   - Python